odygrd/quill/README.md

 The tests were run on the same system used for the latency benchmarks.

 Although Quill’s primary focus is not on maximizing throughput, it efficiently manages log messages across multiple threads.
-Benchmarking Quill’s throughput against other asynchronous logging libraries presents certain challenges.
+Benchmarking throughput of asynchronous logging libraries presents certain challenges.
 Some libraries may drop log messages, leading to smaller-than-expected log files, while others only provide asynchronous flushing, making it difficult to verify when the backend thread has fully processed all messages.

-For comparison, we benchmark Quill against other asynchronous logging libraries that offer guaranteed logging with a flush-and-wait mechanism.
+For comparison, we benchmark against other asynchronous logging libraries that offer guaranteed logging with a flush-and-wait mechanism.

 Note that `MS BinLog` writes log data to a binary file, which requires offline formatting with an additional